1robie/zMenu-Documentation/configurations/items.md

   level: <potion level, 1 or 2> # 1 by default
   splash: <potion splash true or false>
   extended: <potion extended true of flase>
+  arrow: <potion arrow true or false> # false by default, true for arrow with potion effect
 ```

 Allows you to create a potion.
 Check potion effect types [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionType.html) for more details.